jbx-protocol/juice-docs-v1/protocol/api/contracts/jbdirectory/read/primaryterminalof.md

   The primary terminal that is managing funds for a project for a specified token.

   @dev
+  Contracts should send tokens of the specified type to a project's primary terminal.

+  @dev
   The zero address is returned if a terminal isn't found for the specified token.

   @param _projectId The ID of the project to get a terminal for.